Guo Pei: Career

 Guo Pei's works were also exhibited at the annual exhibition at the Metropolitan Museum of Art in New York, titled "China: Through the Looking Glass".
 In 2016, Guo Pei became a guest member of the Chambre Syndicale de la Haute Couture.

 Her first collection to be showcased as a part of Paris Fashion Week was her Spring Summer 2016 collection.
 Inspired by spring flowers for femininity and the phoenix for peace and purity, the collection had traditional Chinese influences like gold tassels, intricate threadwork embroidery over silk, bibs and long trains.

 Her Spring 2017 haute couture collection, presented at La Conciergerie and titled "Legend", was inspired by the murals of the St. Gallen Cathedral in Switzerland.

 Guo Pei's 2018 haute couture Spring/Summer show was considered to embody life through her use of forestry and roots in her runway setups to the designs of her clothing themselves.
 There was a recurring theme of dark blue embroideries hinting at the idea of dawn or dusk, the French idea of l'heure bleue.
 Almost all the designs incorporated this blue shade, whether as the main focus of a garment or in the smaller details.
 Guo Pei described her work as representing a life force of roots and flowers, explaining, "Roots are the source of life and vitality ...
 Without roots, there's not life.
 This world is a very mysterious place, but it's linked intimately with our lives.
 That's why the tree is onstage, and you'll see a lot of flowers."
 One of the connecting pieces in Guo Pei's collections, however, is the use of gold in a lot of her shows.
 Guo Pei believes not only that gold embodies the top of terms of knowledge and wealth, but also that it is "the color of our souls".

-In 2022 Pei's work was featured at the San Francisco Legion of Honor and displayed several of her works from the past two decades of her career in the fashion style of couture fantasy from 16 April to 27 November.
+In 2022 Guo Pei's work was featured at the San Francisco Legion of Honor and displayed several of her works from the past two decades of her career in the fashion style of couture fantasy from 16 April to 27 November.
 It became the most attended exhibition in 20 years at the museum.

 Guo Pei designed the costumes of the character of Chang'e for the 2020 Netflix film Over The Moon.